About the American Museum of Natural History

 The sparkling treasures in the Guggenheim Hall of Minerals are tucked into one of the museum’s less-visited areas, but don’t give them a pass.
 You’ll find intricate natural formations of stibnite, pyrite, hematite, and quartz, as well as a 4.5-ton block of iridescent azurite-malachite ore.
 Keep going and you’ll reach the Morgan Memorial Hall of Gems, home to the 632-carat Patricia Emerald and the Star of India, a 2-billion-year-old star sapphire that weighs in at 563 carats, the world’s largest.
 J.P.
 Morgan donated the Star to the collection in 1900.
 In 1964, it was one of several gems stolen from the museum in a nighttime raid by a cat burglar known as “Murph the Surf,” but it was later recovered from a locker in a Miami bus station.

 Every year, several special exhibits and IMAX films visit the museum.
+Note that these require purchasing a Super Saver or Museum +1 ticket.

 Did you know?